andreaiacono/andreaiacono.github.io/tesi/thesis.md

-In a formal neuron, the state of excitation is represented by an activation threshold expressed by a real number; the mechanism of activation discharge along the axon is represented by a transfer function that returns the neuron\'s output value; the synapse is called weight, since the connection of two artificial neurons in close contact with each other has a strong weight.
+In a formal neuron, the state of excitation is represented by an activation threshold expressed by a real number; the mechanism of activation discharge along the axon is represented by a transfer function that returns the neuron's output value; the synapse is called weight, since the connection of two artificial neurons in close contact with each other has a strong weight.